microsoft/vscode-docs/docs/devcontainers/create-dev-container.md

 ![Add a dev container config](images/create-dev-container/select-dev-container-def-all.png)

-The predefined container configurations you can pick from come from our [first-party and community index](https://containers.dev/templates).
+The predefined container configurations you can pick from come from our [first-party and community index](https://containers.dev/templates), which is part of the [Dev Container Specification](https://containers.dev/).
+We host a set of Templates as part of the spec in the [devcontainers/templates repository](https://github.com/devcontainers/templates).
+You can browse the `src` folder of that repository to see the contents of each Template.

 At the end of using **Dev Containers: Add Dev Container Configuration Files...**, you'll be shown the list of available features, which are tools and languages you can easily drop into your dev container. **Dev Containers: Configure Container Features** allows you to update an existing configuration.